 The word used for deacon in the New Testament identifies is the Greek word “diakonos,” interpreted as “servant, minister, writer, or attendant.”
 In Christian circles, this Greek word has acquired the specialized meaning now attached to the English word “deacon.”
 Their qualifications, listed in 1 Timothy 3:8-13 (NKJV), reads:

-Likewise deacons must be reverent, not double-tongued, not given to much wine, not greedy for money, holding the mystery of the faith with a pure conscience.
+8 Likewise deacons must be reverent, not double-tongued, not given to much wine, not greedy for money, 9 holding the mystery of the faith with a pure conscience.
 10 But let these also first be tested; then let them serve as deacons, being found blameless.
-11 Likewise, theirwives must be reverent, not slanderers, temperate, faithful in all things.
-12 Let deacons be the husbands of one wife, ruling their children and their own houses well.
-13 For those who have served well as deacons obtain for themselves a good standing and great boldness in the faith, which is in Christ Jesus.
+11 Like

 The individuals who serve on the Board of Deacons were chosen and ordained to attend to the business of the church, the special work of looking after the needs of the poor, and they also engage in teaching the faith.